 The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) and program accreditors can be contacted to file a complaint if a student believes accrediting standards were violated or grievance procedures were unfair and applied inappropriately and inconsistently.
-The student can access SACSCOC policy Complaints against SACSCOC or Its Accredited Institutions on the SACSCOC website for more information.
+The student can access SACSCOC policy on the SACSCOC website for more information: https://sacscoc.org/app/uploads/2020/01/ComplaintPolicy-1.pdf.
 A listing of all University accreditors with contact information can be found in the Mercer University catalog.
 [Note: The procedures associated with the accrediting agencies are not intended to be used to involve the agency in disputes between individuals and member institutions, or cause the agency to interpose itself as a reviewing authority in individual matters of admission, grades, granting or transferability of credits, application of academic policies, fees or other financial matters, disciplinary matters or other contractual rights and obligations.]